DreamWeave-MP/S3ctors-S3cret-St4sh/s3maphore/README.md

 If you do run into performance bottlenecks with your playlists, please let me know and I will do everything I can to help make your playlists functional.
 Later iterations of S3maphore are likely to rely on my helper library, [H3lp Yours3lf](https://modding-openmw.gitlab.io/s3ctors-s3cret-st4sh/h3lp_yours3lf), for additional optimizations!

+###### The Special Playlist

+The `Special` playlist is, well, a special case - it comes with no tracks, and is the ONLY playlist which is allowed to do so intentionally.
+Playing a special track using either the below events or interfaces will play the specified track, once, and then fall back to whatever playback behavior is contextually appropriate.
+This can be useful for playing things like boss music, or the levelup sting.

 ##### Events

 S3maphore includes a selection of `Player` events which indicate the changing of tracks and responds to some to modify its behavior.